gabyx/ExecutionGraph/gui/specs/Specs.md

 Then, a browser-side router `m_router` of type `CefMessageRouterBrowserSide` is created and `BackendStorage::RegisterHandlersAtRouter(m_router)` is called which registers (by means of a factor `BackendMessageHandlerFactory`) all `BackendMessageHandlers` for all registered backends (in this case a `DummyBackendMsgHandler` for the single `ExecutionGraphBackend`).

 ## Overview of MessageHandler Types
-We need the one message handlers for each of the following functionalities:
+We need one message handlers for each of the following grouped functionalities:

 -   Graph Creation Queries:
-    * Add graph (`graphId`)
+    * Add graph with id `graphId`
-    * Delete graph
+    * Delete graph with id `graphId`

 -   Graph Info Queries :
     * Get info of all available socket types.